Telepsychology and PSYPACT:

-The 2020 SNS Symposium has been cancelled due to the COVID crisis
+The 2020 SNS Symposium in Dallas has been cancelled due to COVID-19.

-Stay tuned for details about a future CE opportunity!
+Stay tuned for details on a virtual CE symposium.

 The goal of the symposium is to provide state-of-the-art research and clinical information related to the science and practice of sports concussion and concussion management from multidisciplinary and internationally-recognized faculty.
 Specific topics of the 2020 SNS Symposium will include a focus on pediatric concussion, including assessment, management, and the epidemiology of concussion in youth sports.
 Comorbid factors that may influence recovery across the life span, such as sleep or vestibular dysregulation, age, and psychological and resiliency factors will also be discussed.
 Finally, practical business practice and ethical obligations when working with sport-related concussion will be addressed.
 During the symposium, practitioners, researchers, and students will be able to expand their experience, knowledge, and skills when working with sport-related concussion.